 - A few drops in the softener dispenser of your washing machine

 - A few drops at the bottom of the rubbish bin to avoid bad odours

 - 2 drops to perfume the ironing water

 - A few drops on a handkerchief or a flat pebble to perfume cupboards

 1. Do not expose to sunlight

 Do not store them in a glass cupboard on which the sun shines or a shelve next to a window.
 They like neither heat nor light.
-Any source of light or artificial heat is to be banned.
+Ban any source of light or artificial heat.

 2. Choose opaque bottles

 The added cardboard packaging of certain brands may result in a better conservation if the oil is in clear glass but is it really necessary from an ecological viewpoint?